justADeni/StandAPI/README.md

 **StandAPI also depends on [kLib](https://github.com/zorbeytorunoglu/kLib) for kotlin runtime and [ProtocolLib](https://github.com/dmulloy2/ProtocolLib/) for version-independent packet manipulation.
 Do not forget to also add those to your project**

 # Showcase
-What you're seeing here is cca 7_000 PacketStands (my minecraft client crashed soon after).
+What you're seeing here is cca 7000 PacketStands (my minecraft client crashed soon after).
-However the server handles at least 100_000 PacketStands (but probably more) with no TPS drops
+However the server handles *at least* 100000 PacketStands with no TPS drops whatsoever
 ![stresstest](https://raw.githubusercontent.com/justADeni/StandAPI/master/src/img/stresstest.png)